What Is URL Unfurling? Complete Guide + How to Test URL Metadata (2026)

 - Test your actual deployed URL — testing localhost won't work for external platform crawlers

-Why Unfurling Matters for SEO and AI
+Why URL Unfurling Matters for SEO and AI

-Unfurling is not a direct search engine ranking factor, but it strongly influences user behavior signals that affect SEO performance:
+URL unfurling is not a direct search engine ranking factor, but it strongly influences user behavior signals that affect SEO performance:

 - Click-through rate — attractive previews get more clicks when shared